michaelsproul/arduino-power-monitor/README.md

 Current-Cost-to-COSM-via-Arduino
 ================================

-A simple program to monitor a CUrrent Cost 128 serial port and send the data to COSM using an Arduino.
+A simple program to monitor a Current Cost 128 serial port and send the data to COSM using an Arduino.

 What does it do?
 ================
+This is a simple program that monitors the serial port on the Currnet Cost Envi and writes the data to cost.com.

 Some background info:
 =====================